-Clindamycin is a derivative of lincomycin and acts to inhibit bacterial protein synthesis by binding to the 50S ribosomal RNA (rRNA) subunit of susceptible bacteria; thus, it is bacteriostatic rather than bactericidal [18; 44].
+Clindamycin is a derivative of lincomycin and acts to inhibit bacterial protein synthesis by binding to the 50S ribosomal RNA (rRNA) subunit of susceptible bacteria; thus, it is bacteriostatic rather than bactericidal [7; 31].
 Clindamycin is readily absorbed from the gastrointestinal tract and is distributed effectively to most tissues.
-It is actively transported into macrophages and leukocytes, both of which are highly concentrated in abscesses [45].
-It has become the antibiotic of choice for prophylaxis against bacterial endocarditis for patients who cannot take amoxicillin [18].
+It is actively transported into macrophages and leukocytes, both of which are highly concentrated in abscesses.
+The 2021 update from the American Heart Association Scientific Statement on the prevention of infective endocarditis no longer recommends clindamycin as an oral or parenteral alternative for patients who are allergic to amoxicillin or ampicillin [39].
+This update reflects the concern that clindamycin has been associated with more frequent and severe reactions, including Clostridioides difficile infection.
+Azithromycin or clarithromycin have replaced clindamycin in this capacity [39].

-It is also used in the treatment of orofacial infections that are not resolved with beta-lactam antibiotics, especially orofacial infections caused by susceptible anaerobic bacteria [46].
-The most significant adverse effect of clindamycin is the development of pseudomembranous colitis, which is caused by the overgrowth of Clostridium difficile, a component of the gastrointestinal flora that is resistant to clindamycin [18].
-The development of this condition can be potentially lethal, so immediate medical attention is required and patients with a history of colitis should not take this medication [18].
-Clindamycin may extend the effect of neuromuscular blocking drugs such as tubocurarine and pancuronium [18].
+It is also used in the treatment of orofacial infections that are not resolved with beta-lactam antibiotics, especially orofacial infections caused by susceptible anaerobic bacteria.
+The most significant adverse effect of clindamycin is the development of pseudomembranous colitis, which is caused by the overgrowth of C. difficile, a component of the gastrointestinal flora that is resistant to clindamycin.
+The development of this condition can be potentially lethal, so immediate medical attention is required and patients with a history of colitis should not take this medication.
+Clindamycin may extend the effect of neuromuscular blocking drugs such as tubocurarine and pancuronium [7; 31].